walterrowe/add_border/README.md

 ### To use inside Capture One
 1. Go to `Open With` field in a Capture One Output Recipe
+2. Choose `Other` from the `Open With` drop-down menu
-2. Navigate to and select add_border droplet
+3. Navigate to and select your add_border droplet
-3. Select Process Recipe
+4. Select Process Recipe
-4. Select images to process
+5. Select images to process
-5. Process images (`CMD-d`)
+6. Process images (`CMD-d`)

 ### To use directly in macOS Finder